drtux/digital-inclusion-plotter-Discovery/README.md

-# Unofficial Static Government Digital Prototype kit
+# Home Office Digital (HOD) Inclusion Scale Plotter - Alpha
-Simple prototyping kit for GOV.UK service designers.
-This kit does not contain all of the functionality of the express kit, however, you will not need node.js or git experience, and you will not need to run anything in command line.
+Simple tool to provide HOD User Researchers with a toolkit to aid them in plotting research participants on the Digital Inclusion Scale with accuracy.
+To that end the toolkit will be automating the coding process and it is intended that over a number of itteration the accuracy of this coding process can be improved.
+This toolkit is designed to fucntion without an internet connection for in the field research sessions.

-Created internally at Home Office Digital - not supported, not created by GDS, supplied as-is
+Created internally at Home Office Digital - not supported, not created by GDS.

 This is not finished!
 It's Alpha Alpha!